munificent/craftinginterpreters/book/methods-and-initializers.md

 The reason bound methods need to keep hold of the receiver is so that it can be accessed inside the body of the method.
 Lox exposes a method's receiver through `this` expressions.
-Until we add those, there's no point in binding the receiver in a method call because the method can't get to the instance anyway.

 The lexer already treats `this` as a special token type, so the first step is wiring that token up in the parse table:

 ^code table-this (1 before, 1 after)